shunjieee/tp/docs/UserGuide.md

 ---

 ## Welcome Note
-Greetings HR employees, managers and executives!
+Greetings HR executives, managers and employees!

 - Tired from **scrolling** through endless rows in **spreadsheet** applications?
 - Worried about **data leak** issues caused by the lack in security of such applications?